Tuan2906/ShareJourneys/README.md

+---

 # ShareJourneys

 **ShareJourneys** is a mobile application designed for users to share and manage their travel journeys.
-It features a React Native frontend and a Django backend, offering a seamless experience for journey management, user interactions, and notifications.
+It features a React Native frontend and a Django backend, offering a seamless experience for journey management, user interactions, notifications, and real-time chat functionality using Firebase.

 ## Features